 Natasha is saying the Red Room made her into an assassin.
 Part of that process was being sterilized against her will, but that’s not what made her a monster.
 It was that she embraced and thrived in the role, and her vision suggests that she killed a lot of people to gain the favor of her instructors and become the top Black Widow.
 That’s why she is a monster.
 It’s because of the red in her ledger.

-Even in the least-charitable interpretation of the scene, if she was saying she’s a monster because she’s sterile, then remember that’s the exact same thing Bruce is doing.
+Even in the least-charitable interpretation of the scene, if she was saying she’s a monster because she’s sterile, then remember: that’s the exact same thing Bruce is saying about himself.
 And also, if she did believe her infertility meant she was a monster or less of a woman, that is, unfortunately, a very real reflection on women who have been sexually assaulted and may take on blame or think it is their fault.
 I don’t think that’s what the scene is saying, but it could be read that way.
 Either way, both Bruce and Natasha believe they are monsters, and can’t come to forgive themselves.
 That’s why Bruce/Hulk leaves at the end of AOU and why Natasha sacrifices herself in Endgame.
 They are clearing the red in the ledger the only way they know how.

 When Nat pushes Bruce off the cliff, she takes away his bodily autonomy, forcing him to become the Hulk and encouraging him to “go be a hero,” stating her faith that Hulk, like her, will find purpose in finishing the mission.
 But that shows a misunderstanding between the characters of the other’s core motivations.
 This could have been a great thing to explore and work through in future movies, but instead, they drop the whole romance subplot altogether because Christopher Markus and Stephen McFeely are c o w a r d s.